sciknoworg/llms4subjects/shared-task-datasets/GND/scripts/README.md

 ### GND Subject Classification

 All GND subjects are categorized based on the concepts they describe.
 A comprehensive list of all subject categories can be viewed in this [PDF](https://wiki.dnb.de/download/attachments/90411323/gndSyst.pdf).
 A [JSON](../dataset/gnd-classification-for-gnd-subjects.json) file has been created from this PDF, containing all subject categories and their names, as well as an indication of whether a subject belongs to the TIB Core list.
-These subject categories are essential for disambiguating TIBKAT records and filtering TIBKAT records to include only those related to TIB Core subjects.

 ### Accessing and Downloading GND Authority Data